sickozell/SickoCV/README.md

 - **Trig/Swing on Div**
 With this option enabled the selected divider/multiplier outputs a 1ms trigger instead of gate.
-In this case the PW knob sets the amount of Swing applied to the even pulses for clock multiplications only.
+A little led is turned on near the PW knob that will control the swing amount instead of pulse width, but only for clock multiplications.
 Swing control at 0% means no swing, so every pulse has equal timing.
 Increasing swing ratio it delays the even pulses by its percentage until 100% that means the even pulses fall on to the next odd ones.
 Please note that every clock timing (beat detection) resets the odd pulses, so every pulse that is a beat will be an odd one.
 This is beacause it has to match metronome and don't mess when odd clock divisions are selected.